devonfw-tutorials/tutorials/api-first-approach/files/create_pet.md

 Finally, test the REST service.

-Open a new terminal and type in the folling command to make a POST request and create a new pet:
+Open a new terminal and type in the following command to make a POST request and create a new pet:

 curl -X POST -H "Content-Type: application/json" -d '{"name": "Alex", "tag": "Dog"}' http://localhost:8080/pets